RaiBikram/RaiBikram/README.md

 # About Me

-  Full-stack developer working with React, Next.js, Node.js, and TypeScript.
+  Full-stack developer working with React, Next.js, Node.js,Mongodb, Postgres, and TypeScript.
 Interested in DevOps, DSA, and solving real-world problems with code.

 <p >